-Advisors, Associate Professors CONROY, TABACHNICK
+Advisors, Professor TABACHNICK; Associate Professor CONROY

-The Film Studies minor is an interdisciplinary approach to the study of film.
+The film studies minor is an interdisciplinary approach to the study of film.
 Students will examine this art form through a variety of courses that contribute to the understanding of the visual medium of cinema.
-Given film's impact in cultural, political and social arenas, the minor is offered in cooperation with various departments, such as World Languages, Sociology, Communication, Media and Theatre, and Political Science.
+Given film's impact in cultural, political and social arenas, the minor is offered in cooperation with various departments, such as world languages, sociology; communication, media & theatre; and political science.